BioIntelligence-Lab/openjphpy/README.md

 ### Example Notebook

-We have provides an example notebook in this repository, along with 10 test images, to experiment with.
+We have provided an example notebook in this repository, along with 10 test images, to experiment with.
 You can find the example notebook [here](openjphpy/notebooks/example.ipynb).

 ## Future Work

 In the future, we intend to extend support to non-Linux environments.
 Similarly, we intend to employ a similar approach used by [openjphjs](https://github.com/chafey/openjphjs) to integrate native C++ code directly into Python.
-While our currently implementation supports the entire feature set of OpenJPH, it is not the most efficient implementation.
+While our current implementation supports the entire feature set of OpenJPH, it is not computationally optimized.
 We invite collaborators in the open-source community to help integrate with OpenJPH's native C++ code with direct encode/decode capabilities in Python.

 ## Documentation